 The driving force of the service is to enable all users to become successful as they create the next generation of blockchain applications.

 It has an explorer function, which is open source, and this helps developers use their version of the site without any compromise to the platform.
 This functionality supports various cryptocurrencies such as Bitcoin, Ethereum, Grin, Litecoin, Dogecoin, and Dash blockchains.

 On the company’s blockchain page, developers can view recent blocks, the latest transactions, and block height, amongst other information.

-Users can also benefit from viewing current fee estimates that are divided into three categories, i.e., High Priority, Medium Priority, and Low Priority blocks.
+Users can also view current fee estimates divided into three categories, i.e., High Priority, Medium Priority, and Low Priority blocks.